icedmoca/OSXVenturaDocker/README.md

 ## Run macOS Ventura using Docker in WSL2:
 1. In your WSL2 instance, execute the following command to run macOS Ventura using Docker:
+* Note: You may have to change the directory /mnt/wslg/ depending on your system, the ending is wslg
 ```
 docker run \
 --device /dev/kvm \